-On March 31, 2011, the Compensation Committee approved equity awards to the named executive officers, which we granted on May 16, 2011.
-As in prior years, the Compensation Committee determined a total potential value for each executive's award based on a level that was approximately equivalent to the 75th percentile relative to the value of our peer companies' long-term incentive grants.
-In evaluating the aggregate amount of equity compensation to be granted to all employees, the Compensation Committee compared the value of the awards, as a percentage of our capitalization, to that of our peer companies, which ranged from the median to the 75th percentile.
+On March 14, 2013, the Compensation Committee approved equity awards to the named executive officers for the 2014 fiscal year, which we granted on May 31, 2013.
+All awards that we granted for fiscal year 2014 were in the form of market share units.
+As in prior years, the Compensation Committee determined a total potential value for each executive's award based on a level competitive to the value of our peer companies' long-term incentive grants as well as other market data and the advice of our independent compensation consultant.
+In evaluating the aggregate amount of equity compensation to grant to eligible employees, the Compensation Committee compared the value of the awards, as a percentage of our market capitalization, to that of our peer companies in accordance with our compensation philosophy.
 The market share units vest three years from the date of grant.

-The fiscal year 2012 equity awards were as follows:
+The fiscal year 2014 equity awards were as follows: